The Ultimate In Birding Tours

 Oman offers a brilliant mixture of easy desert birding, superb migration ‘hotspots’ and some exciting Arabian and Middle Eastern specialities that can be enjoyed in one of the safest countries on earth along with some spectacular scenery and the hospitality of some proud but friendly people who have held themselves aloof from the political tensions that have embroiled so many other Middle Eastern countries.
 All in all, a truly enjoyable trip!

-The short optional tour extension will take us to the island of Bahrain in the central Arabian Gulf, famous as one of the best places for finding numbers of Grey Hypocolius and also a good spot for finding the sought-after Egyptian Nightjar, as well as Mourning Wheatear.
+The short optional tour extension will take us to the island of Bahrain in the central Arabian Gulf, famous as the best place for finding large numbers of Grey Hypocolius and also a good spot for Mourning Wheatear.

 Birdquest has operated Oman birding tours since 2004 and Bahrain birding tours since 1995.